marksiemers/amberframework.org/README.md

 ## Installation

-Create a pg database called `demo` and configure the `config/database.yml` to provide the credentials to access the table.
+Create a PG database called `demo` and configure the `config/database.yml` to provide the credentials to access the table.

 Then: